Ireland to shut Vatican embassy in cost overhaul

 "The fact that we have chosen to close our mission in the Vatican and to have it serviced from Dublin doesn't necessarily mean that we won't have a Papal Nuncio here," he said.

-Ireland is closing three embassies as part of the overhaul, including missions in Iran and Timor Leste, which will save the country 1.25 million euros (862 thousand) a year.
+Ireland is closing three embassies as part of the overhaul, including missions in Iran and Timor Leste, which will save the country 1.25 million euros (1.075 million pounds) a year.

 (Reporting by Carmel Crimmins; Editing by Robert Woodward)